BrandonHe/sdl_android_guides/docs/Hello Sdl Android/index.md

 ### Introduction

-In this guide we take you through the steps to get our sample project, Hello Sdl Android, running and connected to core as well as showing up on the generic HMI.
+In this guide we take you through the steps to get our sample project, Hello Sdl Android, running and connected to Sdl Core as well as showing up on the generic HMI.

 First, make sure you download or clone the latest release from [GitHub](https://github.com/smartdevicelink/hello_sdl_android).

 Open the project in [Android Studio](https://developer.android.com/studio/index.html).
 We will exclusively use Android Studio as it is the current supported platform for Android development.

 !!!
 Note
-The SDL Android Library is packaged in with the Hello Sdl Android Project - you will not need to import it !!!
+The SDL Android Library is packaged with the Hello Sdl Android Project - you will not need to import it !!!

 ### Getting Started

-If you are not using a Ford TDK for development, we will assume that you have [SDL Core](https://github.com/smartdevicelink/sdl_core) and an [HMI](https://github.com/smartdevicelink/generic_hmi) setup prior to this point.
-Most people getting started with this tutorial will not have a Ford TDK, sample outputs will be using Sdl Core and our Generic HMI.
+If you are not using a Ford TDK for development, we will assume that you have [SDL Core](https://github.com/smartdevicelink/sdl_core) (We recommend Ubuntu 14.04) and an [HMI](https://github.com/smartdevicelink/generic_hmi) setup prior to this point.
+Most people getting started with this tutorial will not have a Ford TDK, so sample outputs will be using Sdl Core and our Generic HMI.

 !!!
 NOTE
-Sdl Core and a HMI are needed to run Hello Sdl Android and ensure that it connects !!!
+Sdl Core and a HMI are needed to run Hello Sdl Android and to ensure that it connects !!!

 #### Build Flavors

-Hello Sdl Android has been built with different **build flavors**, that allow you to test different configurations of the application without modifying much, if any, code.
+Hello Sdl Android has been built with different **build flavors** that allow you to test different configurations of the application without modifying much, if any, code.

-To access the Build Variant menu in Android Studio, click on the menu Build -> Select Build Variant.
+To access the Build Variant menu in Android Studio, click on the menu ```Build``` then ```Select Build Variant```.
 A small window will appear on the bottom left of your IDE window that allows you to choose a flavor.

 There are many flavors to choose from and for now we will only be concerned with the debug versions.